davegreen/davegreen.github.io/_posts/2016-10-06-wrapping-usmt-for-a-more-flexible-user-profile-backuprestore-process.md

 The current script is designed to run either as an SCCM application, or from a task sequence to get the most recent logged on user and backup that profile only, along with the SYSTEM profile (to catch files stored in the root C:, as an example).
 Restore is to work the same way and unpack the most recent profile backup onto the destination machine it is run on.

 Backing up the current user profile when running as SYSTEM presented a bit of a challenge, as the script will need to be told to backup just the logged in user.
-In order to give this information to USMT, we need to investigate the <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/hh830632(v=vs.85).aspx">Win32_UserProfile</a>  WMI class, to see who's logged on.
+In order to give this information to USMT, we need to investigate the [Win32_UserProfile](https://msdn.microsoft.com/en-us/library/windows/desktop/hh830632(v=vs.85).aspx)  WMI class, to see who's logged on.
 It does this by being passed the domain SID of users that might log onto the machine, then filtering the instance of Win32_UserProfile to get the most recently logged on username.
 From there, you can store the user profile, or select the most recent profile backup for restore.

 Here's two scripts I call from task sequences to give user initiated scan and load tasks.
 This gives the users the ability to self-service their own backups and restores with no intervention from IT.